-ImageMagick is a versatile and widely used command-line utility for converting images from one format to another.
-It supports over 200 image formats, including JPEG, JPG PNG, GIF, PDF, BMP, SVG, and more.
-ImageMagick can be used for various purposes such as rotating an image, transforming images, crop images, adding captions, modifying picture colors, adding special effects to photos, and drawing lines, polygons, and other shapes on them.
+ImageMagick is a versatile and widely used command-line utility for converting, resizing images, and manipulating images from one format to another.
+It supports over 200 image formats, including JPEG, JPG, PNG, GIF, PDF, BMP, SVG, and more.
+ImageMagick is a command-line based for manipulating images used for various purposes such as rotating an image, transforming images, crop images, adding captions, modifying picture colors, adding special effects to photos, and drawing lines, polygons, and other shapes on them.
 This article covers the most widely used ImageMagick image manipulation commands.

 Table of contents

-Run the following command to install the ImageMagick package to start converting images into multiple various formats:
+Run the following command to install the ImageMagick package in your command line to start converting images into multiple various formats:

 sudo apt -y install imagemagick